Blue Bird Vision: 2015–present

 In July 2013, Blue Bird unveiled a number of changes to the Vision conventional at the School Transportation News Expo trade show.
 Designated as a 2015 model, the updated Vision entered production in October 2013.
 Distinguished by a redesigned grille with a larger Blue Bird emblem, a number of changes were made to the exterior lighting.
 Another distinguishing exterior feature was the roof stripe.
 In a change made to all Blue Birds, the full-length roof stripe was replaced by a shortened design of a single length.
 The Volvo-sourced headlamp clusters were replaced with single-piece clear-lens units; the change was intended to simplify beam adjustment.
 To lower the risk of burned-out lights, all clearance lights on the Vision were changed to LED bulbs (a change also made to the All American).
 77 inches became the sole option for roof height as well.
 For the interior, the drivers compartment saw fewer substantial revisions, with the drivers' seat receiving a height-adjustable seatbelt; another option included a rear-view backup camera.

 To further increase the appeal of the propane-fueled Vision, for 2015 production, Blue Bird introduced an optional 98-gallon extended-range fuel tank (standard equipment being 67 gallons).

 In 2016, the powertrain lineup for the Vision saw several introductions.
 Alongside the propane-fueled Ford V10, development of more Roush CleanTech fuel systems led to the introduction of gasoline and compressed natural gas (CNG) variants of the Vision.
-The gasoline variant marked the first time since 2003 that a full-size school bus was available with a gasoline engine (the last example being the 2003 Blue Bird/GM CV200).
+The CNG fuel option is available on the vision.
+The gasoline variant marked the first time since 2003 that a full-size school bus was available with a gasoline engine (the last example being the 2003 Blue Bird/GMC CV200).

 For 2017 production, the Cummins diesel lineup was expanded by the introduction of the Cummins ISV5.0 turbodiesel 5.0L V8 (as seen in the Nissan Titan XD).
-For the Cummins ISB6.7, the 7-speed Eaton Procision dual-clutch transmission became an option.
+For the Cummins ISB6.7, the 7-speed Eaton Procision dual-clutch transmission became an option, which was soon discontinued by the end of 2019.
 Blue Bird announced an electric version of the Vision in late 2017 that entered limited (special order only) production in 2018 and mass production 2019.

-For 2021, production of the Ford Modular Engine was discontinued and the 7.3L Godzilla V8 was introduced in a gasoline and propane option.
+For 2021, production of the Ford Modular Engine was discontinued and the 7.3L Godzilla V8 was introduced with gasoline and propane options.

-For 2022, Cummins introduced the B6.7L in propane and natural gas options.
+For the 2024 model year, the roof cap was changed and an angled black background replaced the vertical black background around the 8 way flashers (same roofcap as the Blue Bird All American T3FE and T3RE).

 Powertrain

 As with its Blue Bird Conventional predecessor, the Blue Bird Vision is offered with a diesel-fuel engine as standard equipment.
-Currently, the Cummins B6.7 diesel is standard, alongside the Cummins V5.0 diesel.
+Currently, the Cummins B6.7 diesel is the only engine offered in the Vision.

 Coinciding with other alternative-fuel vehicles from the company, the Blue Bird Vision is offered with propane/LPG, compressed natural gas, and gasoline.
 For 2019, a battery-electric drivetrain became an option for the model line.